Home Performance with Energy Star

 - Customers must have an initial and a post assessment by a certified contractor.
 Utility usage data must be supplied by the customer.

 - Rebate qualifying improvements must be listed on the certified contractor’s summary report.
 Improvements completed before the initial assessment are not eligible for a rebate.

 - Home Performance program parameters must be followed to qualify for rebates and a loan.
 Rebates and loans are subject to funding availability.

 Participating local contractors are certified by the Building Performance Institute to evaluate the energy efficiency of your home.
 Their “whole-house” approach uses recognized building science concepts of inspecting and testing to identify and evaluate energy-efficient improvements.
 The cost of the assessment can range from $200 to $400 so it is important to get estimates before deciding which contractor to use.
 The cost of the assessment can be financed with our low-interest loan program.
 Consult the list of Certified Home Performance Contractors in our area.

 Sealing Air Leaks: Many air leaks in homes are fairly obvious, such as around windows, doors, and electrical outlets.
 But others, like those in attics, around chimneys, and through recessed lighting fixtures, are often the more significant sources of energy loss in a home.

 Adding Insulation: Many homes built before 1985 are not well-insulated.
-If you think you need more attic insulation, check our charts for savings, cost, payoff and rebate amounts opens in a new window.
+If you think you need more attic insulation, opens in a new windowcheck our charts for savings, cost, payoff and rebate amounts.
 Your Certified Home Performance Contractor will check the levels in your walls, floors, attic and rim joists.